 Have you ever wondered what Charlotte is famous for?
 You probably would never guess, so I am about to help you.
-You will find the best BBQ in Charlotte.
+You will find the best BBQ places in Charlotte.

 Barbeque in the Carolina’s was discovered in the 16th century by Sir Walter Raleigh while watching John White sketching some natives roasting their fish over a flame.